TayMcQuaya/AudioBook-Organizer/APP_PAGE_REFRESH_COMPLETE_SOLUTION.md

 4. **Credits missing:** Verify `initApp()` is being called
 5. **Profile data old:** Check if `authModule.refreshUserData()` runs
 6. **Onclick handlers undefined:** Check if all functions are imported and exposed to window
+7. **Function not a function errors:** Some functions may be wrappers - check main.js for the actual implementation